 Deciding on the specific route of your Kumano Kodo solo hike

 There are several options to experience the route: e.g. you can walk parts of the route, you can have your luggage transferred from ryokan to ryokan, you can walk one stretch in multiple days and you can walk multiple stretches in one day.
+Also, you will need to decide on which trail you are going to walk as Kumano Kodo is a set of the different pilgrimage routes, that all lead to the Hongu area.

 During my Kumano Kodo solo hike, I met several people who each had their own plan: a French girl who walked for two days and camped in Tsugizakura, an Australian couple who did a self-guided tour, hiked parts of the trail and got their luggage delivered and a couple of elderly Japanese hikers who had brought all their gear and hiked from ryokan to ryokan but had decided to skip parts of the route because of rain.